ShalamarII/Brains/Alrathion - The End's Fall/A World of Magic/Magical Terminology.md

-Vials - literally vials tempered with salt for shattering easily.
+Vials - literally vials that are tempered.
 Spell-Blood - The blood augmented with various regents.
 True-Blood - The Blood created by the heart, before it is pumped throughout the body